Traditional and Simplified Chinese characters

 The first set of simplified characters was announced in 1956 with further additions in 1964.
 400 characters were discarded and 798 given new simplified forms.
 An additional tranche of changes was proposed in 1977 but they were rejected as a simplification too far and are not used.
 This rejected proposal made all characters strictly phonetic - an element in each character gave the pronunciation.
 Calligraphers, writers and historians continue to lament the loss of some of the old forms that are rich in heritage.
 A move to replace characters with pinyin has faded now that computers and smartphones have made the entry of characters far easier.
 Another obstacle to the universal adoption of the alphabetic pinyin is that there are far too many characters that are written identically in pinyin - it is rather ambiguous.
 The use of computers for writing characters has made the case for simplifying the language for ease of writing much less important than previously as people no longer need to write them by hand - stroke by stroke.

 Traditional 繁体字 and Simplified 简体字

 The Chinese committee used a variety of different approaches when creating the simplified form.
-The main target was to reduce the number of strokes needed to write the character.
+The main target was to reduce the number of strokes needed to write each character.

 Existing alternative forms

-As both forms still crop up here and there anyone studying the written language still needs to be familiar with both forms.
+As both forms can still be found here and there anyone studying the written language still needs familiarity with both forms.
 Understanding the old form often gives an insight into Chinese culture and history so it is certainly a rewarding exercise.